The Day Jimi Hendrix Died

 Jimi Hendrix, perhaps the most innovative guitarist to ever visit our planet, died on Sept.
-18, 1970, leaving behind an unimaginable legacy and body of work considering his short time with us.
+18, 1970.
+He left behind an unimaginable legacy and body of work considering his short time with us.

 Born John Allen Hendrix on Nov.
 24, 1942, the man we came to know as Jimi learned his way around the guitar at a young age.
-First shown the glories of the six string by his father (who renamed him James Marshall Hendrix), he very quickly realized that he had found his calling.
-After a brief stint in the U.S. Army, Hendrix became an in-demand touring and studio player, working with everyone from the Isley Brothers to Little Richard.
+First shown the glories of the six-string by his father (who renamed him James Marshall Hendrix), he very quickly realized that he had found his calling.
+After a brief stint in the U.S. Army, Hendrix became an in-demand touring and studio player, working with established acts like Isley Brothers and Little Richard.

 In 1966, Animals bassist Chas Chandler caught a Hendrix performance in New York City and convinced him to head over the England.
-In relatively short order, the guitarist recorded a version of the folk classic ‘Hey Joe,’ and history began to make itself made.
-However, After three incredible years and three amazing albums, the Jimi Hendrix Experience started to fall apart as Hendrix wanted to expand his musical horizons with other groups.
+In relatively short order, the guitarist recorded a version of the folk classic "Hey Joe," and history was made.
+However, after three incredible years and three amazing albums, the Jimi Hendrix Experience started to fall apart as Hendrix wanted to expand his musical horizons with other groups.